yifeishi/yifeishi.github.io/_pages/about.md

 Hi there! 👋

 I am a Ph.D.
-Candidate (Graduate Research Assistant) at [West Virginia University](https://www.wvu.edu/) in Chemical Engineering, in the [CODES Research Group](https://fernandolima.faculty.wvu.edu/) and also hold a Master’s degree also in Chemical Engineering.
+Candidate (Graduate Research Assistant) at [West Virginia University](https://www.wvu.edu/) in Chemical Engineering, and a member of the [CODES Research Group](https://fernandolima.faculty.wvu.edu/).
+In addition, I hold both a M.Sc. and B.Sc. degrees also in Chemical Engineering.

-I have experience in :
+Throughout my career, I have developed algorithms and methods to efficiently solve problems related to [Process Systems Engineering (PSE)](https://www.sciencedirect.com/science/article/pii/S0098135421000302), giving me experience in:

 - Process modeling
 - Advanced process control
 - Plantwide control
 - Nonlinear constrained optimization
-- Machine learning

-Applied to process systems engineering.
+- Supervised machine learning.

-My current ambition is to conduct further research on the design, modeling, control and assessment of chemical processes.
-I have experience working with the oil and gas industry, as well as the petrochemical.
+My current goal is to conduct further research on the design, modeling, control and assessment of chemical processes.
+Lastly, I have experience working with the industry, mainly the oil and gas industry, petrochemical and energy sectors.